Editor’s Note: This post was updated on September 10, 2018, for accuracy and comprehensiveness. It was originally published on August 1, 2017.

 The upside?
 Even a small amount of moderate exercise improves how your body regulates glucose, and getting back to your routine will help you ward off preventable health conditions.

 One fear you may have is that your clothes will begin to feel a bit tight as your weight creeps up and your body goes from being toned and firm to plumper and flabbier.
-Detraining has been found to have negative effects on body composition, with an associated increase in weight and a decrease in metabolic rate.
+Detraining has been found to have negative effects on body composition, with an associated weight gain and a decrease in metabolic rate.

 A few factors may contribute to an increase in your body fat when you stop working out: